-Firms operating on an annual or monthly contract recognize the importance of understanding their clients’ buyers and how to find the most qualified leads and decision-makers.
+Firms operating on an annual or monthly contract recognize the importance of understanding your buyers and how to find the most qualified leads and decision-makers.

 10. Are you looking for a vendor or a partnership?

-You might miss out on the opportunity to observe and track trends in your lead generation, as SDR outreach can be an excellent resource for .
+You might miss out on the opportunity to observe and track trends in your lead generation (SDR outreach can be an excellent resource for validating your strategy).